genicam/harvesters/README.rst

 The original motivation that drove myself to develop Harvester was I didn't know how to develop an image acquisition consumer library though I had been involved in the machine vision market for some reasonable years.
 Before having the idea of Harvester, I had to learn and adapt to a 3rd party image acquisition library from scratch even though I wanted to get just an image to manipulate; to be honest, I had felt it's a bit ridiculous.
 Yes, this was the place where Harvester should come.
 I needed a unified way to acquire images.

 I believe Harvester can help you to concentrate on image processing that you really needed to focus on.
 Of course, you may have to implement the algorithm again using other proprietary libraries to optimize the performance.
-However, Harvester doesn't intend to take the place of such libraries because those libraries were designed for exactly that purpose.
-Harvester just wants to shorten the time you spend to realize your idea as much as possible.
+However, Harvester doesn't intend to take the place of such superior libraries because those libraries were designed for exactly that purpose.
+Harvester just wants to shorten the time you spend to realize your brilliant ideas as much as possible.
 Fortunately, Harvester has got firm support from the high-quality GenTL Producers in the market.
 It means you can smoothly start working with real modern cameras that you may want to work with.

-I always hope you can fully put your passion on your work with Harvester!
+Your dread days have gone.
+Keep having fun for working.
+Harvester has got your back.

 ###############
 About Harvester